Top Cloud Security Threats

-These Cloud Security 2018 threats are demonstrating the still-into-practice a bit of casual attitude that many firms are still having about the usage of cloud based services and their management.
+These Cloud Security threats are demonstrating the still-into-practice a bit casual attitude that many firms are still having about the usage of cloud-based services and their management.

 - An augmenting number of malware

-- Systems that are surrounding Cryptocurrency would be largely under attacks
+- Systems that are surrounding Cryptocurrency would be mostly under attacks

-- Data collectors would face data breaches in the year 2018 using some known attack methods.
-These data aggregators would be breached by one of the following attack vectors:
+- Data collectors would face data breaches using some known attack methods.
+These data aggregators are breached by one of the following attack vectors:

-- Security being compromise accidentally by employee errors
+- Security being compromised accidentally by employee errors

 - 3rd party security compromises resulting in 1st-party breaches